JMousqueton/CTI-MSTeams-Bot/README.md

 This was made by smelly__vx over a slow and boring weekend.
 We hope it provides some value to your channel and/or organization.

 Thanks to my fellow students from [🏴‍☠️ Ecole 2600](https://www.ecole2600.com) for the support and advice during nights 😛

+Thanks to Olivier for the proxy documentation 🍻